keelus/3d-viewer/README.md

 ## 🐛 Known errors
 - In very specific cases where the Z position of the camera is exactly 0, and rotation is default, some triangles might not be displayed correctly.
 This can be corrected by just moving or rotating the camera by a few pixels.
-- Selecting a .obj file from the file prompt could crash the application in Windows operating systems.

 ## 📸 Screenshots
 <p align="center">